 iv Art finance

 There has been a strong rise in demand – especially from foreign clients – for finance via art loans.
 Art loans are known to be very popular in countries where it is not necessary to hand over the pledged work of art.
-Austria is not one of these countries.
-The principle of a pledge applies here.
-To establish a loan, Austrian law requires the handover of the work of art in addition to the pledge agreement.
+In principle, Austrian law does require the handover of the work of art in addition to the pledge agreement.
+However, there is an important exception: if the artwork is in the custody of a third party (e.g., a museum), the pledge can be perfected by a pledge agreement and the formal instruction by pledgor and pledgee, sent to and received by the third party, that the chattel is pledged to the pledgee and that the third party is instructed to hold the pledged chattel for and on behalf of pledgee.
 Decisive for the applicability of Austrian law is the place where the work of art is located.
-The lender is obliged to ensure the careful storage of the pledged work of art.14
+The lender is obliged to ensure the careful storage of the pledged work of art.12

 In accordance with EU legislation, Austria has strict rules in place to implement money laundering and know-your-customer provisions.
 In practice, this means that auction houses and galleries must identify and verify the identity of the contracting parties for transactions exceeding €10,000 (whether in one transaction or in several transactions).
 In the case of natural persons, this means the presentation of an official photo identification.
 In the case of legal persons, the upright status, name, legal form, power of representation and registered office of the legal person as well as the identity of its beneficial owners must be verified.